surftrips.co

 Frequently asked

-Roca Puta is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Roca Puta is a reef bottom, long powerful right-hand point over boulders, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Roca Puta